rajhraval/My100DaysOfSwiftUI/Project 7 - iExpense/Project7.md

 - Sharing an ObservedObject with a new view
 - Making changes permanent with UserDefaults
 - Final polish of the user interface

+### Project 7 - iExpense - Day 38 of 100DaysOfSwiftUI

+> Sometimes you need to press pause to let everything sink in. - Sebastian Vettel

+Today I completed the challenges:

+- Adding an EditButton on the Navigation Bar to delete list rows
+- Modifying the expense amount with styling
+- Adding validation while saving expenses information

+Project 7 - Summary:

+This project was all about the scaling up in SwiftUI skill and I learn about:

+- UserDefaults
+- Codable, ObservableObject and Identifiable Protocols
+- Published and ObservedObject Protocol
+- Modal Sheet View
+- @State working only with Structs